RickyS1ngh/RickyS1ngh/README.md

 ###

-<h3 align="center">Entry-Level Software Engineer passionate about solving real-world problems in medical field.</h3>
+<h3 align="center">Entry-Level Software Engineer passionate about solving real-world problems in the medical field using technology</h3>

 ###